Changing DIY mixing for the better, forever

 It is all about having total control, and I want everyone to have that control.
 Vaping not only saved my life, it gave me the opportunity to continue enjoying my habit/pastime/pleasure and I always encourage others to do the same, make your liquid perfect for you.

 It can take me between 2 and 6 months to develop a new blended Flavour using the standard Flavours, the more complex ones using up to 14 standard Flavours (and enhancers) can take a long time and go through many changes until I am happy with them, but the feeling when it finally comes good is amazing.
 I reckon only around 5% of the recipe ideas I begin with make it to market, the rest go in a drum labelled 'buttjuice'!

 Eventually, when I am happy with a Flavour, I make up a litre and leave it for four to six weeks to ensure it remains stable and the Flavour does not change for the worse.
 Then I have reliable vapers sample it at varying Nicotine strengths and different PG/VG ratios on different equipment.
 I still use small samples at this stage to avoid wasting precious liquid; only when I know it is all right will I make up a bigger bottle.

 There are very few Flavours that I would consider an ADV, mostly because vaping the same Flavour all day can become dull, giving rise to Vaper's Tongue, a lack of Flavour perception.
 I usually have five or six tanks on the go with different Flavours, some favourites and some under development, and that variety helps keep the perception fresh.
-Cures for Vaper's Tongue include eating some toast or potato chips (scrubs the taste buds) or brushing the tongue with a toothbrush.
+Cures for Vaper's Tongue include eating some toast or crisps (potato chips) that scrub the taste buds, or brushing the tongue with a toothbrush.

 So, now you know why I mix like I do, because I want the Flavour right and I want to choose my strength to suit my taste, total control!